shadab4150/shadab4150.github.io/_posts/2020-03-10-Activation.md

 * MNIST dataset has an unevenly distributed set of images.
 <img src="/img/count.jpg">
 * Metrics I choose was macro average f1_score and accuracy.
-* And defined two model one using ReLU activation and the using Mish Activation.
-Both model summary is given below:
+* And defined two model one using ReLU activation and the other one using Mish Activation.
+Both models summary is given below:

 <center><h4>Model with Mish.</h4></center>

 ![kd](https://i.ibb.co/L6NXBjC/modelmish.jpg)

 <center><h4>Summary of Model with Mish.</h4></center>

 ![kd](https://i.ibb.co/L8Zj94f/modelMsh.jpg)